Skip to content

 Additionally, you can make data-backed calls on where to invest in product development, marketing, and other areas of your business.
 For instance, if a significant portion of your revenue comes from enterprise customers with high ACVs, you may want to focus on building features and integrations that cater to their specific needs.

-Forecasting and Financial Planning
+Financial Planning with ACV

 When you multiply your average ACV by the number of new customers you expect to acquire in a given period, you can project your revenue growth and make informed decisions about budgeting, staffing, and other investments.